hirsch-lab/aneuxdb/README.md

 ## Processing

-The processing consists of the following main steps (Figure 1): mesh cleaning (remeshing and smoothing), aneurysm isolation (cutting) and shape description (morphometry).
+The processing consists of the following main steps (Figure 1): mesh cleaning (re-meshing and smoothing), aneurysm isolation (cutting) and shape description (morphometry).
 The extraction of the vessel geometries (vessel lumen segmentation) is not further explained here, as the AneuX morphology database does not contain medical imaging data.

 <br>